 Later, the Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Wichborne family

-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wichborne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wichborne research.
+Another 87 words (6 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wichborne History in all our PDF Extended History products and printed products wherever possible.

 Wichborne Spelling Variations